-Under a life estate gift, you retain the right to live in or use the property for the remainder of your lifetime.
-Upon your death, the property is transferred to us and the gift is completed.
+Under a life estate gift, you transfer legal title to the property to us but retain the right to live in or use the property for the remainder of your lifetime.
+Upon your death, your right to live in and use the property ends, leaving us with full rights to the property (subject to any legal restrictions that run with the land).
 A current income tax charitable deduction is allowed for your gift based on the present value of our remainder interest.